 Need some good reasons to shop locally?
 We’ve got plenty!

 - Keep money in the community.
-Compared to chain stores, locally owned businesses recycle a much larger share of their revenue back into the local economy, enriching the whole community.
+Compared to chain stores, locally owned businesses keep dollars local longer, enriching the whole community.
 For every $100 spent at a locally owned business, nearly half goes back into the community and our tax base.
 For every $100 spent at a chain store, less than 15% is recirculated.

 - Embrace what makes us different.
-Where we shop, where we eat and hang out—all of it makes our neighborhood home.
 In an increasingly homogenized world, communities that preserve their one-of-a-kind businesses and distinct character have an economic advantage.
 If we wanted to live somewhere that looked like everywhere else, we wouldn’t be living in La Plata County.

 - Get better service.
 Local businesses often hire people who have a better understanding of the products they’re selling, and take more time to get to know customers.

 - Buy what you want, not what someone wants you to buy.
 A marketplace of small businesses means low prices over the long term.
 Small businesses choosing products based on what their customers love and need—not a national sales plan—guarantees a more diverse range of product choices.

 - Create more good jobs.
 Locally owned businesses create more jobs locally, offer greater loyalty to their employees, and in most sectors provide better wages and benefits than chains do.

 - Help out the environment.
 Local stores help to sustain vibrant, compact, and walkable town centers, which in turn are essential to reducing sprawl, automobile use, habitat loss, and air and water pollution.

 - Support community groups.
 Nonprofits receive an average 350% more support from local business owners than they do from non-locally owned businesses.